-Characteristics Possibilities every three years (3-3-3) every five years (5-5-5) every five years after an initial period of ten years (10-5- 5) (only in portfolio- no new loans since February 2015) every five years after an initial period of 20 years (20-5-5) (only in portfolio- no new loans since February 2015) fixed rates (from 3 to 25 years) Caps and Floors cap and floor for variable rate loans: 1. +5%/-5% pa 2. +2%/- unlimited downward 3. +0%/- unlimited downward (only in portfolio) 4. +3%/-3% Formula of revision for advances under the mortgage law from 1998: $MR_1 = MR_0(I_1 - I_0)$ where: I_0 is the monthly based reference index as specified in the original contract I_1 is the monthly based reference index of the month preceding the month of the interest rate review The reference indexes are official indexes specified on a monthly basis by the Belgian government and published in the Belgian Official Gazette MR 1 is the new monthly interest rate MR_0 is the monthly interest rate originally agreed for the first period.
-For advances under the mortgage law from 1992: $MR_1 = \frac{MR_0 \times I_1}{I_0}$ where: I_0 is the yearly based reference index as specified in the original contract I_1 is the yearly based reference index of the second month preceding the month of the interest rate review
+Characteristics Possibilities Repayment schemes equal instalments ("annuity" method) equal principal repayments ("linear" method) (no new loans since February 2017) progressive repayments (no new loans since February 2015) monthly interest only instalments (not frequent) (not included in the Cover Assets) bridging loans (not included in the Cover Assets) Formulae of "variability" annually (1-1-1) every three years (3-3-3) every five years (5-5-5) every five years after an initial period of ten years (10-5-5) (only in portfolio- no new loans since February 2015) every five years after an initial period of 20 years (20-5-5) (only in portfolio- no new loans since February 2015) fixed rates (from 3 to 25 years) Caps and Floors cap and floor for variable rate loans: 1. +5%/-5% pa 2. +2%/- unlimited downward 3. +0%/- unlimited downward (only in portfolio) 4. +3%/-3% Formula of revision for advances under the mortgage law from 1998: $MR_1 = MR_0(I_1 - I_0)$ where:

-Characteristics Possibilities The reference indexes are official indexes specified on a monthly basis by the Belgian government and published in the Belgian Official Gazette MR 1 is the new monthly interest rate MR_0 is the monthly interest rate originally agreed for the first period.
+Characteristics Possibilities I 0 is the monthly based reference index as specified in the original contract $I_1$ is the monthly based reference index of the month preceding the month of the interest rate review The reference indexes are official indexes specified on a monthly basis by the Belgian government and published in the Belgian Official Gazette MR 1 is the new monthly interest rate $MR_0$ is the monthly interest rate originally agreed for the first period.
+For advances under the mortgage law from 1992: $MR_1 = \frac{MR_0 \times I_1}{I_0}$ where: $I_0$ is the yearly based reference index as specified in the original contract $I_1$ is the yearly based reference index of the second month preceding the month of the interest rate review The reference indexes are official indexes specified on a monthly basis by the Belgian government and published in the Belgian Official Gazette MR 1 is the new monthly interest rate $MR_0$ is the monthly interest rate originally agreed for the first period.
 Amount (size of the advance) minimum Euro 2,500 maximum depending on purpose, guarantees and DTI Maturity maximum 25 years